-It can devastate your case if they don’t know about the information that can hurt the case.
-You must tell your injury lawyer would be a prior claim, a criminal conviction, or a prior injury to the same part of the body.
+It can devastate your case if they don’t know the information that can hurt the case.
+You must tell your injury lawyer three things: a prior claim, a criminal conviction, or a prior injury to the same part of the body.

 Have questions ready

 When you first talk with the attorney, it is their chance to understand what happened and its impact on you.
 It is your chance to learn about the attorney and his abilities.
 Undoubtedly you will have many questions, and writing down your questions before the interview can be helpful.

 Do not be concerned about any questions you may ask.

 Here are some frequently asked questions you may consider in an initial interview:

 - Do I need a lawyer for this case?